Major North Carolina donor convicted of bribery, conspiracy

 Prosecutors have said Lindberg conspired to funnel money to Insurance Commissioner Mike Causey in exchange for special treatment.
 In particular, Lindberg sought to replace or work around a senior deputy commissioner within Causey’s office whose job it was to scrutinize Lindberg’s Global Bankers Insurance Group, according to court documents.

-The case also ensnared former state GOP Chairman Robin Hayes, who pleaded guilty to lying to investigators.
-Court documents said Hayes talked to the insurance commissioner about Lindberg’s request to make personnel changes within the regulator’s agency.

-Lindberg is an insurance and investment firm founder who has been among the state’s top political donors in recent years, giving more than $5 million to state and federal candidates and committees since 2016.
-He favored Republican causes and politicians , but also gave to Democrats.
+Causey, who wasn’t accused of wrongdoing, alerted authorities and cooperated in the case against Lindberg, an insurance and investment firm founder who has been among the state’s top political donors in recent years.
+Lindberg has given more than $5 million to state and federal candidates and committees since 2016, favoring Republicans but also giving to Democrats.

+Federal prosecutors say Lindberg offered to funnel money for Causey’s 2020 reelection campaign in exchange for the removal of the official regulating his company.
+Lindberg directed the establishment of two independent expenditure committees funded with $1.5 million to support Causey’s campaign, according to a news release from prosecutors.

+The case also ensnared former state GOP Chairman Robin Hayes, who previously pleaded guilty to lying to investigators.
+Prosecutors said in the news release that Hayes caused the transfer of another $250,000 in Lindberg contributions from the party’s coffers to benefit Causey.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.